Campus Improvement Plan or Charter Instructional Plan (CIP)

 • Review formative and summative data related to strategies in the current school-year’s CIP.

-• Review and adjust strengths and prioritized problems identified by the CNA team.
+• Review and adjust strengths and prioritized problems identified through the needs assessment team process.

 June – August